abhishekmishra/litpd/litpd.md

   sure there are several bugs lurking in the corners.
 They will be fixed, and the document updated accordingly.
 * **New Features**: I see a few things which might be useful in the future.
-  * **Out-of-order Code Blocks**: Currently the program files are generated with content in the order it appears in fenced code blocks in the input document.
-    This is restrictive, and sometimes one might want to introduce program sections in a different sequence.
-This is a possible future enhancement.
   * **Ignore Code Blocks**: Some code blocks might just be examples or asides, and need not end up in the final program files.
 There should be a mechanism to ignore such code blocks.